raspberrypilearning/build-your-own-weather-station/en/step_2.md

 + [An anemometer, wind vane and rain gauge](https://www.argentdata.com/catalog/product_info.php?products_id=145){:target="_blank"}
 + An RJ11 breakout board (optional)
 + An MCP3008 Analogue to digital Convertor Integrated Circuit.
++ Weatherproof enclosures

 ### Software

 + The Oracle Raspberry Pi Weather Station Software.
-Install this by opening a Terminal window and typing:
+You don't need to install it, but you'll use some of the Python programs.
+Clone the GitHub repository this by opening a Terminal window and typing:
 ```bash
 git clone https://github.com/RaspberryPiFoundation/weather-station
 ```